 On the other hand, if you’re training primarily to gain mass, those muscle gains will be slow in coming unless you apply progressive overload (increasing training volume, intensity, or both).
 And, by doing so, you’ll get stronger.
 Then, with that increased strength, you can load the muscles even heavier, create more tension, and grow bigger yet.

-To get stronger (unless you’re a complete beginner), you need to get bigger, and to get bigger you need get stronger.
+To get stronger (unless you’re a complete beginner), you need to get bigger, and to get bigger you need to get stronger.
 Training for one without the other doesn’t really make sense for most people.

-In some fringe cases it may be possible and necessary.
+In some fringe cases, it may be possible and necessary.
 For instance, if you’re an elite powerlifter weighing very close to the top of your weight class, then you may need to train in a manner to eek the last possible neural improvements out of the movements without gaining muscle mass that would push you into the next weight class.
 If you’re a bodybuilder with a long injury history and not much more room for growth in the first place, then avoiding the heavier training that drives strength gains in favor of lighter, more voluminous training may be prudent.

-For everyone else, get stronger to get bigger and get bigger to get stronger.”
+For everyone else, get stronger to get bigger and get bigger to get stronger.” – Greg Nuckols.

 Training provides the stimulus and stress telling your body to adapt.
 Recovery allows the adaptations to take place.
 Thus, in order to make the most of your training efforts:

 - Eat well.

 - Do your best to minimize stress in your life.